AnithaGit97/RaboBank-Repo/README.md

 7. The input file will be validated based on two conduction mentioned in the problem statment.(validation condition mentioned in expected output section)
       *	Duplicate Transaction key check,
       *	End balance calculation check. (endbalance = startbalance - mutation)
-8. Finally invalid records will be getting as webservice response with status code.
+8. Invalid records with reference,description and failure reason will be displayed along with http code and response message.

 ### Exceptions Handled :
 1. Handled the following issues,